Davidster/ikari/README.md

   - [ ] add shadow bias material property to instances
 - [ ] add adaptive exposure based on histogram
 - [ ] make sure the skybox rad texture resolution is capped at a sane level; it causes the renderer to break on my m1.
+- [ ] use limit constraints at device creation time to try to lower the min_storage_buffer_offset_alignment number cuz smaller buffer = more cache hits